 According to Dr. Daniel Laskowitz, Professor of Medicine (Neurology), Neurobiology & Anesthesiology Director, Neurovascular Laboratories at Duke University Medical Center, “There is good evidence that it reduces inflammation.”
 Now researchers are hopeful that progesterone to treat traumatic brain injuries may be the first-ever TBI treatment.

 The research from these studies indicates that progesterone may decrease brain swelling and cell death and rebuild the blood-brain barrier.
 Although this treatment is still in its trial phase—as there are no standardized treatments for TBI yet—this research should give us hope for a possible treatment in the near future.

-If you or a loved one is living with a Georgia brain injury due to someone else’s negligence, please contact a skilled Peachtree City brain injury attorney at the Law Offices of Shane Smith to discuss your legal options at (770) 487-8999 in a free consultation today.
+If you or a loved one is living with a Georgia brain injury due to someone else’s negligence, please contact a skilled Peachtree City brain injury attorney at Shane Smith Law to discuss your legal options at (770) 487-8999 in a free consultation today.